kubernetes/enhancements/keps/sig-node/3288-separate-stdout-from-stderr/README.md

 ### Goals

-- Enable api-server to return certain log stream of a container
+- Enable api-server to return specific log stream of a container
-- Enable users to fetch certain log stream of a container
+- Enable users to fetch specific log stream of a container

 ### Non-Goals